Duet3D/CoreN2G/src/RP2040/Tools/Build-pico-sdk/README.md

 2. Ensure that CMake.exe is on your PATH
 3. Open a command prompt and run: make-libpico.bat

-The make-libpico.sh is the original one from Arduino.
+The make-libpico.sh file is the original one from Arduino.
 If you wish to build libpico under Linux, you will need to modify it to align with make-libpico.bat.